dominictarr/bench-flumelog-offset/README.md

 * `log`: read every record via `flumelog-offset`, but do not parse into json.
 * `json`: same as `log`, except parse into json.

-The Y-axis is in milliseconds, time to read 343 mb file.
+The Y-axis is in milliseconds, time to read 343 mb file, lower is better.

 ## results